-1) Contacting individual employers in each locality, (carried out by the local sales and service representatives) through the regional contact sales database which Commuter Connections maintains and updates.

-- 2) Accomplishing local program goals via staff, contractors, TMA's, or other entities.
-A scope of work is submitted to COG to expedite an annual program contract for each locality, and funding is allocated to localities based upon guidance to COG from the state funding agencies. - COG/TPB support for overseeing pass-thru funding to local sales jurisdictions for the implementation of voluntary transportation demand management strategies at private sector employment sites. - 4) COG/TPB staff support for updating and printing customized sales materials and employer case studies both in hard copy and for inclusion on the Commuter Connections Web site.
+- 1) Contacting individual employers in each locality, (carried out by the local sales and service representatives through the regional contact sales database which Commuter Connections maintains and updates. - 2) Accomplishing local program goals via staff, contractors, TMA's, or other entities.
+A scope of work is submitted to COG to expedite an annual program contract for each locality, and funding is allocated to localities based upon guidance to COG from the state funding agencies. - Overseeing pass-thru funding to local sales jurisdictions for the implementation of voluntary transportation demand management strategies at private sector employment sites. - 4) Updating and printing sales materials and employer case studies both in hard copy and for inclusion on the Commuter Connections Web site.